KQQK

-KQQK (107.9 FM) is a commercial radio station broadcasting a Regional Mexican radio format.
-It is licensed to Beaumont, Texas, and is owned by MediaCo.
-It calls itself "El Norte 107.9."
-The studios and offices are on Bering Drive in Houston.
+KQQK (107.9 FM) is a commercial radio station licensed to Beaumont, Texas, United States, serving the Golden Triangle of Texas (Beaumont–Port Arthur–Orange) and part of Greater Houston.
+Owned by MediaCo, it carries a Regional Mexican radio format as "El Norte 107.9" with studios on Bering Drive in Houston and transmitter sited off Cleveland Street in Devers.

-KQQK has an effective radiated power (ERP) of 90,000 watts broadcasting from a tower at 565 meters (1,853 feet) in height above average terrain (HAAT).
-The transmitter is off Cleveland Street in Devers, Texas.
-The power, height and location allow KQQK to cover the Golden Triangle of Texas (Beaumont-Port Arthur-Orange) as well as part of the Greater Houston radio market.

 History

 Beaumont's "K-Jet" signs on FM sister

 On July 10, 1967, the station signed on the air as KJET-FM.
 It was originally on 107.7 MHz, powered at only 5,000 watts, as the FM simulcast to "K-Jet" 1380 KJET (now licensed to Shenandoah and targeting Houston as KRCM).

 KJET was a daytimer, required to be off the air at night.
 So KJET-FM carried its R&B programming for the African-American community after sunset.
 KJET-FM originally served only the Golden Triangle (Beaumont, Port Arthur and Orange) from a transmitter site at 4945 Fannett Rd. near Tyrrell Park in Beaumont.